8 Website URL Policy

 Exemptions from the policy may be applied for, on a case by case basis if there is a technical reason, as to why a specific website, enterprise and/or web application needs to retain the URL in the form of name.tcd.ie.
 Exemptions will typically be for enterprise or web applications.

-Exceptions will be evaluated and either approved or rejected by the Director of IT Services (or his / her nominee) following consultation, as appropriate, with the Digital unit in PAC, the Dean of Research, the Identity Management Committee, and other parties as deemed necessary.
+Exceptions will be evaluated and either approved or rejected by the Director of IT Services (or his / her nominee) following consultation, as appropriate, with the Digital and Web unit, the Dean of Research, the Identity Management Committee, and other parties as deemed necessary.

 Web applications are software programs with a web based user interface that allow users to remotely use or access the programs or services they connect to.

 - The Trinity ID application for students at mydigitalid.tcd.ie

 - The access statistics reports for College web sites at weblogs.tcd.ie